User Created Build Verifications on Nostr

 Where to Start?

-There are four main ways to explore verifications in our system:
+There are four main ways to explore build verifications in our system:

 - Browse the Asset Registry - View all the wallet binaries that have been added to our system

-- Top Build Verifiers - See the most active community members who verify wallet binaries
+- Top Build Verifiers - See the most active community members who verify wallet builds

-- Verify a specific binary - Drop your binary file in our verification tool to check existing verifications or create new ones:
+- Verify a specific binary - Use a computer to drop your binary file in our verification tool to check existing build verifications or create new ones.

 If the binary is new to the network, you'll be prompted to register it providing some additional information so testers know where it came from and for which product it is.

-If the binary is already known, you'll be able to view existing verifications, access build instructions, or create your own verification.
+If the binary is already known, you'll be able to view existing build verifications, access build instructions, or create your own build verification.

-Note that not all Bitcoin wallets have verifications available, as this is a community-driven effort.
+Note that not all Bitcoin wallets have build verifications available, as this is a community-driven effort.

 Prerequisites